lfn-cnti/bestpractices/interested-parties.md

 # Interested Parties

+To express your interest in the cloud native networking topics under discussion in this working group, please add your name and organization name to this document via a Pull Request.

-The interested parties listed below are used for voting purposes as outlined in the [Governance doc](GOVERNANCE.md).
+Being listed in this document may grant you some rights within the group, such as voting capabilities as outlined in the [Governance doc](GOVERNANCE.md).
 See the [contributing doc](CONTRIBUTING.md) for more information about getting involved and participating in the community.

+Note: adding yourself to this list does not imply any obligation (including legal) for you nor your organization.

 - [Philippe Robin](https://github.com/philipperobin), ARM
 - [Pankaj Goygal](https://github.com/pgoyal01), AT&T